orbitdb-archive/orbit-db-powergate-io/README.md

 })()
 ```

 For more information, see the [API docs](https://orbitdb.github.io/orbit-db-powergate-io/PowergateIO.html).
+Also,
+the [tests](https://github.com/orbitdb/orbit-db-powergate-io/tree/master/test) are heavily commented to detail
+what is happening at each step.

 ## Contributing